OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 None of these measures can assure a 100% effectiveness, as the reverse engineer will always have full access to the device and will therefore always win (given enough time and resources)!

 For example, preventing debugging is virtually impossible.
-If the app is publicly available, it can be run on an untrusted device, that is under full control of the attacker.
+If the app is publicly available, it can be run on an untrusted device that is under full control of the attacker.
 A very determined attacker will eventually manage to bypass all the app's anti-debugging controls by patching the app binary or by dynamically modifying the app's behavior at runtime with tools such as Frida.

 ### Jailbreak Detection